ByteOtter/OtterDen/docs/CONTRIBUTING.md

 ```
 This will create the database file aswell as initialize the app.

+### Troubleshooting

+It may very well be, that you encounter two errors when trying to run the app using `python3 main.py`.

+The first thing is a `No Attribute Error`.<br>
+The stacktrace will tell you that there is not attribute `drivername` for a `NoneTypeObject`.
+This error occurs when the environment variable for the database path is not set up corrrectly.
+This can happen if the method you used to save this variable is user specific meaning that your current user can not access it.<br>
+Luckily this is easily circumvented by simply setting up this variable again or adding an `export` statement to your `.bashrc` file.

+The second error you may encounter is an `OperationalError`.<br>
+This error will tell you that there is no secret key the CSRF token can use.<br>
+To fix this you need to let python generate a 256-bit hex key which you save as a environment variable called `SECRET_KEY`.
+Once you do that this should fix this issue.

 That's it!
 You can now run `python3 main.py` while in the `Dev/OtterDen/OtterDen/` directory to run OtterDen!
 Good job! :)
 ***
 ## 3. Making Changes<a name="Contributing Changes"></a>